The Best Rivers In Ontario For Trout And Steelhead

 It’s not clear if the smaller brown trout caught in this river are resident trout or if there are migratory trout but there are some good ones to be caught for the lucky angler.

-There is also and brook trout in some of the upper sections of Graham Creek and can be a lot of fun on light fly rods and spinning rods.
+There is also brook trout in some of the upper sections of Graham Creek and can be a lot of fun on light fly rods and spinning rods.

 This YouTube video will give you a bit of an idea of what lower Graham Creek is like to fish for early spring steelhead.
 YouTube Video